akhilesh-k/PythonRobotics/README.md

 <br>
 **Dependencies:**
 1. Python 3.x
+2. NumPy
+3. Matplotlib
+4. Scikit-Learn
+5. SciPy
-2. Libraries (Install through requirements.txt)
+>Libraries (Install through requirements.txt)

 This Turotial will focus on Machine Learning, Computer Vision and Robotic Process, Agents, Game Tree Search, Path Planning and other algorithms so to provie you basic and fair idea about Robotics.<br>
 <br>